F5Networks/f5-openstack-docs/docs/guides/includes/os_ve_deploy_config-mgmt-network.rst

 .. _os_ve_deploy_config-mgmt-network:

-1. Create a network to be used for the BIG-IP management interface.
+1. Create a network to be used for the BIG-IP® management interface.

     .. code-block:: text